Lao Tzu’s Four Rules For Living

 4. Supportiveness

-When we are supportive of ourselves, with kind words, loving actions and self-care, we are naturally supportive of others.
+When we are supportive of ourselves, with kind words, loving actions, and self-care, we are naturally supportive of others.
 This virtue is the basic tenet of humanity.
 We are naturally social beings and, at our core, we want to be with others and to help others.
-Many experiments show how humans are motivated by connection and will move towards this rather than other things.
-When we give to others, share and support others, we become happy.
-Our lives become meaningful and our hearts full.
 Supportiveness is about service.
-Open hearted service for the sake of helping others and benefiting others, with no thought to our own gain.
+It is open-hearted service for the sake of helping others and benefiting others, with no thought to our own gain.
 Supportiveness is also about holding space for another, listening to another, and being there for others.
 It is radical loving kindness in action.
 This quote by the poet, Hafiz, sums it up: ‘Even after all this time, the sun never says to the earth ‘you owe me.’ ‘

 The four cardinal virtues are a road map to the simple truth of the universe.
 To revere all of life, to live with natural sincerity, to practice gentleness, and to be in service to others is to replicate the energy field from which you originated.‘ ~ Dr Wayne Dyer